candrews/ROCm-OpenCL-Runtime/README.md

 To install additional dependencies:

+* ROCm-OpenCL-Runtime
+* ROCm-OpenCL-Driver
+* ROC versions of LLVM, Clang, and lld
+* ROCm-Device-Libs
 * OCaml
 * findlib
 * A Python 2 environment or active virtualenv with the Microsoft Z3 package